-• Fault 1 (2 mA output)
+Fault 1 (2 mA output)

-Fault 1 is due to a blockage, very low signal, partial obscuration, or full beam block.
-Detection is no longer possible.
-The receiver's proper operation can be restored (auto reset) during operation if the condition causing the problem is removed or resolved.
+This occurs due to a blockage, misalignment, low signal, partial obscuration, or full beam block.
+With a fault of this type, detection is no longer possible.
+Operation can be restored (auto reset) if the condition causing the problem is removed or resolved.
 There is a delay of 60 sec after the fault before switching to this mode.
-This delay is important to eliminate momentary obscuration due to passing through the beam.
+This delay is important to rule out a momentary obscuration due to passing through the beam.